 What is the maximum number of students I can bring?

-The maximum number of students we can accommodate on a single day is 70 and the minimum is 20, although the ideal group size is 25-40 students.
+The maximum number of students we can accommodate on a single day is 70, although the ideal group size is 25-40 students.

 What is the procedure for a JDPC inquiry?

 Step 1: Concern or inquiry is reported to: